The Best Flat-Fee Real Estate Brokers + Agents in 2023

 Locations

-Clever is a quick, easy, and free way to find a top-rated local agent.
-And, unlike many similar companies, Clever pre-negotiates big discounts on your behalf, so you can save thousands without sacrificing service.
+Clever is a quick, easy, and free way to find a top-rated local real estate agent for less.
+Unlike many similar companies, Clever lets you choose your own realtor from its network of more than 20,000 top-performing local agents, and it pre-negotiates big discounts on your behalf.
+That way, you can save without sacrificing service.

 Try Clever for free — save thousands on commission.